Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-08-27-R-F-Kuang-Babel-or-the-Necessity-of-Violence:-An-Arcane-History-of-the-Oxford-Translators'-Revolution.md

 + Why did the protagonist have to tell the location of Hermes' safety house?
 He could have lied that he knew nothing at all and just did this due to his childish naivety.
 + I didn't believe from the beginning that a lurid and accidental murder would let a professor memorise a student for 5 years, no matter how talented she was.
 The protagonist could have asked Griffin in details when they were alone.
 + He deteriorated his own condition as well as aggravated the tension between two countries through such an improper response to the commander.
 + He could just have pretended the murder as a disappearance like Anthony's case.
 Without evidence, the official could not arrest him for long and there was no need to stay in a refuge.
 He could have claimed that he knew nothing and inherited Lovell's heritage as the ward.
-Being a fugitive only confirmed his suspicion.
+Being a fugitive only confirmed police's suspicion.
 + Why didn't he take the dying Griffin along with them?
 + After so many events, the protagonist still didn't master preparation!
 He captured Babel without bringing along enough food and supplies!
 His plan would have been doomed from the start, had not it been for others' assistance and his good luck!